EAGer: Entropy-Aware GEneRation for Adaptive Inference-Time Scaling: Entropy-Aware GEneRation Explained

 \paragraph{Fine-grained budget reallocation with target labels.} When target labels are available, we instead focus on \emph{challenging prompts}, defined as those that fail to achieve Pass@k accuracy under \eagerinit{} (i.e., none of the generated sequences match the correct answer).

 For \emph{underutilizing prompts} (fewer than $M$ sequences under \eagerinit{}), we lower the entropy threshold $\theta$ by $20\%$, encouraging earlier and more frequent branching.
-For \emph{saturating prompts} (exactly $M$ sequences under \eagerinit{}), we extend generation up to a new per-prompt limit $M+b$, thereby deepening exploration where additional sequences may yield correct solutions.
+For \emph{saturating prompts} (exactly $M$ sequences under \eagerinit{}), we extend generation up to a new per-prompt limit $M+b_i$ (equally distributed from the $b_{\text{total}}$), thereby deepening exploration where additional sequences may yield correct solutions.

-Reallocation in this setting is uniform across all failing prompts, while the generation strategy adapts based on each prompt’s prior behavior.
+Reallocation in this setting is uniform across all failing prompts, while the generation strategy adapts based on each prompt's prior behavior.
 By redirecting unused capacity from easier prompts to harder ones, this approach increases coverage without exceeding the global budget $M_{\text{theoretical}}$ (see Algorithm~\ref{alg:budget_realloc}).
 Importantly, savings from branch-based token reuse persist even when $b > 0$, and all additional sequences remain governed by Algorithm~\ref{alg:entropy_aware}, ensuring that total token usage stays below an equivalent fixed-budget \default{} baseline.